 Truffled Egg Toast from Amanda Hesser is a simple, elegant, and oh-so-easy dinner for one.
 All you need are eggs, crème fraîche, toast, and white truffle oil.

 Dinner for you, when there’s no one to share it with.–Amanda Hesser

-1 teaspoon unsalted butter
+- 1 teaspoon unsalted butter

-1 teaspoon crème fraîche
+- 1 teaspoon crème fraîche

-1 slice country bread (not too chewy, not too sour, but sturdy)
+- 1 slice country bread (not too chewy, not too sour, but sturdy)

-White truffle oil
+- White truffle oil

-- Pour this into the skillet and use a whisk or wooden spoon to stir it, making sure to cover the entire bottom surface.
+- Pour this into the skillet and use a whisk or wooden spoon to sit frequently while the eggs cook.
 This will take at least 10 minutes, so be patient.
-If you do it too fast, the egg will dry and the curds won't be as silky.
-Toast the bread and put it on your favorite dinner plate.
+As soon as the eggs have formed soft curds and are loose but not raw, remove the skillet from the heat.
+If you do it too fast, the egg will dry and the curds won't be as silken.

-2. As soon as the eggs have formed soft curds and are loose but not raw, spoon them onto the toast.
+- Meanwhile, toast the bread and put it on your favorite dinner plate.
+As soon as the eggs are done, spoon them onto the toast.
 If some of the egg tumbles off, that's fine.
 Sprinkle with truffle oil, and let sit for a minute before digging in.
-(Eat with a fork and knife.)
+Eat with a fork and knife.

 Recipe Testers' Reviews